-Table 3.2: Example schedule.
+Table 3.1: Example schedule.
 Each team has at least two Test Slots assigned in every Test Block.
-At least two Test Blocks are scheduled per day with an assigned theme.
-A team can choose a different task in each Test Slot, which means at least four different tests per stage.

-Note that the actual allocation of blocks will be announced by the OC during the Setup Days (see Table 3.2).
+Note that the actual allocation of blocks will be announced by the OC during the Setup Days (see Table 3.1).

-3.6.4 Scoring System
+3.6.3 Scoring System